willemjanvdun/OCA_notes/notes.md

 4. All case labels should be COMPILE TIME CONSTANTS.
 5. No two of the case constant expressions associated with a switch statement may have the same value.
 6. At most one default label may be associated with the same switch statement.
-7. The type of the case labels must be consistent with the type of the switch condition
+7. The type of the case labels must be consistent with the type of the switch condition.

 ## Exceptions